-Additionally, Eagle Equities has the option to convert all or any amount of the principal face amount of the July 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
+Additionally, Eagle Equities had the option to convert all or any amount of the principal face amount of the July 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion, subject to adjustment in certain events.
 Eagle Equities shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
-The July 2018 Eagle Note is treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$50,000 put premium of which \$50,000 was released to additional paid in capital following the full conversion of the note.
-The Company has recorded \$0 of accrued interest and the total principal outstanding under the July 2018 Eagle Note was \$0 as of March 31, 2020 following conversion of \$75,000 of principal and \$9,300 of accrued interest during the nine months to March 31, 2020.
+The July 2018 Eagle Note was treated as stock settled debt under ASC 480 and accordingly, the Company recorded a \$50,000 put premium of which \$50,000 was released in fiscal 2020 to additional paid in capital following the full conversion of the note.

+The Company recorded \$0 of accrued interest and the total principal outstanding under the July 2018 Eagle Note was \$0 as of June 30, 2020 following conversion of \$75,000 of principal and \$9,300 of accrued interest during the fiscal year ended June 30, 2020.
 The Company had the right to prepay the July 2018 Eagle Note with certain penalties until January 9, 2019.
 No prepayment was made as of such date.
 As a result, the July 2018 Eagle Note was convertible.
+Accordingly, there was no outstanding balance as of June 30,